Jacques Cousteau: Death and legacy

 Jacques-Yves Cousteau died of a heart attack on 25 June 1997 in Paris, two weeks after his 87th birthday.
 He was buried in the family vault at Saint-André-de-Cubzac, his birthplace.
 An homage was paid to him by the town by naming the street which runs out to the house of his birth "rue du Commandant Cousteau", where a commemorative plaque was placed.

 Cousteau's legacy includes more than 120 television documentaries, more than 50 books, and an environmental protection foundation with 300,000 members.

 Cousteau liked to call himself an "oceanographic technician".
 He was, in reality, a sophisticated showman, teacher, and lover of nature.
 His work permitted many people to explore the resources of the oceans.

 His work also created a new kind of scientific communication, criticized at the time by some academics.
 The so-called "divulgationism", a simple way of sharing scientific concepts, was soon employed in other disciplines and became one of the most important characteristics of modern television broadcasting.

-His Oceanographic Museum in Monaco, and perhaps even he himself, has been identified as introducing the Caulerpa "Killer Algae," which is destroying much of the Mediterranean's ecosystem.
+His Oceanographic Museum in Monaco, and perhaps even he himself, has been identified as introducing the "Killer Algae" Caulerpa taxifolia, which are negatively affecting the Mediterranean's ecosystem.

 The Cousteau Society and its French counterpart, l'Équipe Cousteau, both of which Jacques-Yves Cousteau founded, are still active today.
 The Society is currently attempting to turn the original Calypso into a museum and it is raising funds to build a successor vessel, the Calypso II.

 In 2007, the International Watch Company introduced the IWC Aquatimer Chronograph "Cousteau Divers" Special Edition.
 The timepiece incorporated a sliver of wood from the interior of Cousteau's Calypso research vessel.
 Having developed the diver's watch, IWC offered support to The Cousteau Society.
 The proceeds from the timepieces' sales were partially donated to the non-profit organization involved in conservation of marine life and preservation of tropical coral reefs.

 Fabien Cousteau, the grandson of Jacques Cousteau, is in the process of constructing a community of ocean flooring analysis stations, called Proteus, off Curaçao at a depth of about 20 m in a marine-protected area.
 Aquanauts could reside and work in these underwater habitats.
-Front-end engineering has started in 2022 with the habitat put on the sea bottom in 2025.
+Front-end engineering has started in 2022 with the habitat planned for the sea bottom in 2025.

+In October 1997, an underwater plaque honoring Jacques Cousteau was placed in the underwater dive park off Casino Point in Avalon, California.
+Because of deterioration, In November 2020 the plaque was replaced.